gitlabhq/gitlabhq/doc/user/project/merge_requests/index.md

-When a developer updates a merge request, a pipeline should quickly report back its result to the developer, but often pipelines take long time to complete because general branch pipelines contain unrelated jobs to the merge request.
+When a developer updates a merge request, a pipeline should quickly report back its result to the developer, but often pipelines take long time to complete because general branch pipelines contain unnecessary jobs from the merge request standpoint.
 You can customize a specific pipeline structure for merge requests in order to speed the cycle up by running only important jobs.